timescale/docs/timescaledb/tutorials/telegraf-output-plugin.md

 Instead of having three text columns, now you have one JSONB column.

 ## Next steps
-When you have started inserting data in TimescaleDB, you can begin to familiarize yourself with our [architecture][] and [API reference][api].
+When you have started inserting data in TimescaleDB, you can begin to familiarize yourself with the [architecture][] and [API reference][api].

 Additionally, there are several other [tutorials][] available for you to explore as you become accustomed to working with TimescaleDB.